ansuini/Winter_School_QLS_2018/README.md

 ### Basic rules of accessing help

 These are a few common sense basic rules to solve problems and asking for help.
-This rules are valid for example in the ordinary administration of forums of discussion such as :
+These rules are valid for example in the ordinary administration of forums of discussion on math and statistics topics such as

 - https://stackoverflow.com/

 - https://stats.stackexchange.com/

 - ...

+and many others.

 These rules are not written but are always applied.
 A version which is specific for our hands-on session is in the following :